GTAeberhard/udacity-deep-reinforcement-learning-nanodegree/Project_Navigation/Report.md

 learned Q-network's parameters.
 This is done in order to avoid instabilities due to correlations between the learned and target networks.
-Second is that the Q-networks parameters are not updated with the immediate experience while acting on an environment, but rather it is updated using an experience replay buffer from which samples are drawn randomly, effectively turning the reinforement learning problem into a well studied supervised learning problem, where previous experiences (the state, action, reward, and next-state tuple) become the "labels" for training.
+Second is that the Q-networks parameters are not updated with the immediate experience while acting on an environment, but rather it is updated using an experience replay buffer from which samples are drawn randomly, effectively turning the reinforcement learning problem into a well studied supervised learning problem, where previous experiences (the state, action, reward, and next-state tuple) become the "labels" for training.
 The final basic Deep Q-Learning update equation for changing the neural network's weights is